Shi Ming Yi: Education

-Ming Yi received his Masters in Healthcare Management from the University of Wales.
+Shi Ming Yi received his Masters in Healthcare Management from the University of Wales.

 It was reported that the venerable claimed to hold a PhD in Philosophy that was awarded by "Mannin University" in Ireland, a university whose existence could not be verified.
 Ming Yi's spokesman commented that the research degree was undertaken through distance learning and that the monk never visited the university.